lcostant/OMEGA/RGB/README.md

 This TNG50 data release (v1.0) provides a resolved version of TNG50 galaxies at angular resution of 0.010 arcsec/px.
 This version can be used to create synthetic RBG images of the galaxy (see example) using the python script in this directory.

-The full set of synthetic images of high-redshift galaxies in TNG50 can be download at LINK (XX TB of disk space).
-One example galaxy is also provided in the main repository and can be used along the script in this directory, with some minor changes in the code.
-A detailed description of the dataset can be found in Costantin+2022, to which citation is requested if you use these products.
+A detailed description of the release can be found in the reference paper (**Costantin et al. 2022**, *in preparation*), to which citation is requested if you use this data.
+One example galaxy is provided in this repository and can be used along with the python script *tgb_postage_stamps.py*, with some minor changes in the code.

 ## Data releases

-The full set of synthetic images of high-redshift galaxies in TNG50 can be download at:
+The full set of synthetic images of high-redshift galaxies in IllustrisTNG50 can be download at:

 LINK